Park Lane: 20th century

 The character of Park Lane evolved from its prestigious reputation in the early 20th century, as residents began to complain about motor traffic and the noise from buses.
 The first flats were built at Nos.
 139–140 in 1915 despite local opposition, with shops following soon afterwards.
 However, buildings were redeveloped to allow penthouse flats, which became popular.
 The politician and art collector Philip Sassoon lived at No. 25 in the 1920s and 1930s and held an extensive collection of objects at his house.
 Dancing partners Fred and Adele Astaire moved into a penthouse flat at No. 41 in 1923, and stayed there during their theatrical appearances at London's West End.
 The couple were courted by the social scene in London and enjoyed dancing at Grosvenor House.
 American film star Douglas Fairbanks Jr. resided at No. 99 when working in England in the 1930s.
 The black market fraudster Sidney Stanley lived on Park Lane in the 1940s, and became known as "the Pole of Park Lane".

 The Dorchester opened in 1931 and retains its Art Deco style.

 The Marriott London Park Lane, at No. 140 Park Lane, opened in 1919.
 The site was once occupied by Somerset House and Camelford House.
 The site also includes No. 138 Park Lane, which was featured as a Home Guard headquarters in the film The Life and Death of Colonel Blimp.
 The Park Lane Hotel was built in 1927, designed by the architects Adie, Button and Partners.
 Despite its name, its postal address is on Piccadilly and it overlooks Green Park rather than Hyde Park.

-The Dorchester, designed by Sir Owen Williams, opened on Park Lane in 1931.
-With the development of the hotel, concerns were raised that Park Lane would soon become New York City's Fifth Avenue.
-The Dorchester quickly gained a reputation as a luxury hotel and one of the most prestigious buildings on the road.
-During the 1930s it became known as a haunt of numerous writers and artists, such as poet Cecil Day-Lewis, novelist Somerset Maugham, and painter Sir Alfred Munnings, and it became known for its distinguished literary gatherings, including "Foyles Literary Luncheons", an event the hotel still hosts.
+Grosvenor House, designed by Sir Edwin Lutyens opened in 1929 included both serviced apartments and hotel rooms.
+It was followed by The Dorchester, by Sir Owen Williams, in 1931.
+With the development of these hotels, concerns were raised that Park Lane would soon become New York City's Fifth Avenue.
+Grosvenor House and The Dorchester quickly gained reputations as destination hotels for hosting Society balls and parties.

+During the 1930s the Dorchester became known as a haunt of numerous writers and artists, such as poet Cecil Day-Lewis, novelist Somerset Maugham, and painter Sir Alfred Munnings.
 From World War II onwards, the hotel and Park Lane became renowned for accommodating numerous international film stars, and it was closely associated with Elizabeth Taylor and Richard Burton in the 1960s and 1970s.